OpenElements/open-elements-website/content/posts/2023-02-07-logging-in-java-and-other-languages.md

 preview_image: "/posts/2023-02-07-logging-in-java-and-other-languages/Java_Preview.jpg"
 ---

 One topic that every (Java) developer will have to deal with sooner or later is logging.
-While a simple %`System.out.println`% might suffice for small example programs, learning the programming language, or quickly debugging code, it is a definite no-go for the production operation of software.
+While a simple {{< highlight java "hl_inline=true">}}System.out.println{{< / highlight >}} might suffice for small example programs, learning the programming language, or quickly debugging code, it is a definite no-go for the production operation of software.
 At this point, the output of an application must meet certain quality criteria to be used for verification, monitoring, and analysis of the application.
 For this reason, there is a plethora of logging frameworks and APIs, and it is often not easy for developers to decide which strategy is the right one.

 Therefore, I have decided to write a series of best practice articles on the topic of logging.
 In this post, I will start with the general basics of logging.
 In the near future, there will not only be an overview of the various logging frameworks in the Java ecosystem but also an insight into how to approach the topic of logging in large software architectures.
 The logging topic package will be rounded off with an insight into "Centralized Logging" and modern tools that allow better storage and analysis of logs.